evanrosa/wine-ML-capstone-2018/README.md

 #### Deliverables
 You will get structured guidance and designated time to work throughout the course.
 Final project deliverables include:

-- **Part 1: Project Proposal/Data**: Describe your chosen problem and whether you have access to relevant data.
-A link to your data source is appreciated.
+- **Part 1: Project Proposal/Data**: Select a data set and fill out the notebook provided in this repository.
+The goal of this portion is to get approval from the instructional team for your data.
+If you have any questions regarding the viability of your data, please reach out.
+If the team decides your dataset is outside the bounds of a sensible capstone, you will need to redo this part.
+See the included notebook for what a good data set looks like.
 - **Part 2: Exploratory Data Analysis (EDA)**: Share a summary of your initial analysis.
 Notebook should contain a thorough analysis and description of your data as well as relevant graphics.
 The goal is that the reader underderstands the shape and nature of the data you are working with.
 - **Part 3: Modeling/Results**: Submit a cleanly formatted Jupyter notebook (or other files) documenting your code, processes, model, and results.
 The format of this notebook should resemble a medium-length memo.
 - **Part 4: Presentation**: Present a summary of your business problem, approach, and recommendation to an audience of non-technical executive stakeholders.